-A highly skilled guitarist and composer - let me create a compelling guitar part for your song; whether that's a stinging solo, slammin' riff or something rich, textured and ethereal.
+A highly skilled guitarist, composer and producer - let me create a compelling arrangement or guitar part for your song; whether that's a stinging solo, slammin' riff or something rich, textured and ethereal.

 Interview with Arron S